 Often woven into these steps is a process of increasing your body awareness.
 Sometimes, this is done through simple exercises like gentle breathing.
 At other times, it’s a more complicated process of guiding you to understand how your emotions are being expressed in your body.
 With this new awareness, you can feel more confident, more present in your daily life, and able to feel more deeply.
 The work ends when your goals have been met, or you feel ready to move on.
 Give me a call or email me, and I will be happy to talk about how I could help you.

-EMDR Therapy
+EMDR Therapy in Marin County

 In EMDR, we collaboratively set clear goals for what we will work on.
 We then develop resources and a shared language so that you will feel increased safety before we do the difficult work.
-I then guide you through brief doses of bringing disturbing aspects to mind while simultaneously providing you with bilateral stimulus.
-(For some people, the bilateral stimulus is provided through eye movement, while for others, it is through tapping.)
+I then guide you through brief doses of bringing disturbing aspects of the experience to mind while simultaneously providing you with bilateral stimulus.
 The bilateral stimulus supports you in beginning to process memories and disturbing feelings.
 Clients report this to feel relaxing and, at other times, mysterious because they notice changes are happening despite not doing much.
-I will monitor this process and can use it to address earlier experiences, current situations, and anticipated events.
+Give me a call or email me, and I will be happy to talk to you about whether EMDR could help you.